js51/js51/README.md

 ### Hi there 👋

 I'm a PhD student at the University of Tasmania.
+Some of my research involves writing code (usually in python).

 <!--
 **js51/js51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.